jamesmcginnis/worm-weather-card/README.md

 ## ✨ Features

 - **Animated atmospheric canvas** — condition-accurate sky with birds, aurora, shooting stars, comets, planes with contrails, dust motes, heat shimmer, rain, snow, lightning and more
+- **Depth-layered volumetric clouds** — multi-puff organic clouds with rim highlights, parallax movement and lightning flash response
+- **Sci-Fi Effects** — occasional surprise visitors including a UFO with a waving alien, the USS Enterprise swooping toward warp, a sperm whale and accompanying bowl of petunias falling from the sky (with appropriate thoughts), and a swirling wormhole that opens and closes
-- **Live radar map** — powered by [RainViewer](https://www.rainviewer.com/), with smooth crossfade animation and a vivid TITAN colour scheme
+- **Live radar map** — powered by [RainViewer](https://www.rainviewer.com/), continuously animating the past ~2 hours of precipitation with smooth crossfade between frames and a vivid TITAN colour scheme.
+Pinch and scroll to zoom, drag to pan
-- **Forecast tab** — day tabs with hourly breakdown per day; tap any day to see that day's hourly forecast
+- **Forecast tab** — scrollable day tabs with hourly breakdown; tap any day to see that day's hourly forecast
 - **Weather tab** — compact current conditions with hourly strip and condition tiles (humidity, wind, pressure, UV, visibility, dew point, cloud cover, precipitation)
-- **iOS-style visual editor** — configure everything without touching YAML
+- **Clean visual editor** — configure everything without touching YAML
-- **Light theme animation** — mini card always renders the bright daytime Atmospheric Weather Card look

 ---